7 Dental Team Issues Impacting Practice Performance

 Let’s use an example — a fictional circumstance that could never really happen in your practice (ahem) — to go through those seven reasons a team member might be struggling.

 Emily is your Financial Coordinator.
 She is organized, focused, and productive.
 She loves communicating with your patients during the treatment conference and has tremendous success in working the e-claims system.
 But when it comes to collection calls, she avoids the task, waiting until the last minute to get them done and experiencing little success.
-What is happening with Emily?
-Let's look at the seven possible reasons:
+What’s happening with Emily?
+Let’s look at the seven possible reasons:

 1. Lack of Task Clarity